nodejs/Gzemnid/README.md

 ### stats.json

-Constains downloads/month stats for all packages.
+Contains downloads/month stats for all packages.
 It is an object from package name to downloads count, the JSON is formatted to be one entry per line.

 Example entry:
 ```json